 Heart failure happens when your heart cannot pump enough blood to meet your body's needs.
 A common type of heart failure called congestive heart failure occurs when the condition stops your kidneys from ridding your body of extra salt.
 When this happens, your body retains fluid.
 This can cause your legs, ankles, and midsection to swell.
 Fluid can also build up in your lungs.
 This makes breathing difficult.
 More than five million people in the United States have heart failure.
 Approximately 670,000 people are diagnosed with heart failure every year.

 Heart failure symptoms include:

 heart disease.
 Heart failure can also be caused by other heart ailments, such as heart valve disease, some heart rhythm problems, and heart problems that start before or at birth (called congenital).

 Heart failure treatment depends on the cause.
 If heart failure is caused by blockages in the coronary arteries, your cardiologist may suggest a type of open heart surgery to bypass the blockages.
 This is known as

-The Heart Hospital Baylor Plano, offers outpatient center heart failure services.
+Baylor Scott & White The Heart Hospital – Plano, offers outpatient center heart failure services.
 Visit the webpage for the

-Physicians are members of the medical staff at one of Baylor Health Care System's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, The Heart Hospital Baylor Denton or Baylor Health Care System.
+Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Denton or Baylor Scott & White Health.